rsksmart/devportal-1.0/rif/index.md

 ### RIF Marketplace

-RIF Marketplace provides a one-stop shop for a wide variety of decentralized services, presenting at the same time a common unified/simplified interface and user experience.
+RIF Marketplace provides a one-stop shop for a wide variety of decentralized services, presenting a unified/simplified interface and user experience.

 Learn more about [RIF Marketplace](./marketplace)